MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-security-scalability-availability/includes/3-exercise-ledger.md

    By using this digest, we know that:

    - The data is valid, based on the time the digest was captured.
    - The internal blocks match the current data changes for the update to Jay's salary.
-If someone had to fake the data for the `Employees` table without doing a T-SQL `UPDATE` command to make the system *think* Jay's current salary was 50,000 more than it really is, the system would have raised an error that hashes of the changes don't match the current data.
+If someone had to fake the data for the `Employees` table without doing a T-SQL `UPDATE` command to make the system *think* Jay's current salary was 50,000 more than it really is, the system raises an error that hashes of the changes don't match the current data.
 You would see a `Ledger verification failed` message.

 1. Now that you verified that the data wasn't tampered with, you browse the content of the ledger view for the `Employees` table.
-You notice a suspicious update operation performed by Jay, who won't be able to effectively deny they have updated their salary.
+You notice a suspicious update operation performed by Jay, who can't effectively deny updating the salary.
 The data in the ledger table is cryptographically verified as genuine and it clearly shows Jay's **UserName** as the account who updated the salary.
 To make this verification, run the following query.

     ```sql
     SET NOCOUNT ON